Imogen Coe

 Imogen Ruth Coe (born 30 November 1962) is a British-born biochemist.
-Educated in the United Kingdom and the United States, Coe has taught at York University in Canada.
+Educated in the United Kingdom, Canada, and the United States, Coe has taught at York University in Canada.
 She is a professor of biochemistry and founding dean of the Faculty of Science at Toronto Metropolitan University (previously Ryerson University) in Toronto.

 Early life and education

 Coe grew up near Cambridge, and attended the Perse School for Girls.
 She completed her BSc (hons) at the University of Exeter in 1984, and then moved to the University of Victoria for her postgraduate studies.
 She earned an MSc with George Mackie and a PhD in comparative molecular neuroendocrinology in 1992 under the supervision of Nancy Sherwood.
 Next, she joined the Ernest Gallo Clinic and Research Centre at the University of California, San Francisco, working as a postdoctoral fellow working on the role of adenosine transporter (membrane transport proteins) with Adrienne Grant and Ivan Diamond.
 In 1994 she was awarded an Alberta Heritage Foundation for Medical Research Postdoctoral Fellowship to work with Carol Cass in the Department of Biochemistry at the University of Alberta.